DEPITeam2025/EzMoveEgypt/README.md

-# Project: Private Tutors Directory – "Moalemy"
+# Project: Private Tutors Directory – "UstaazNow"

 ## Introduction
 With the increasing need for private education, parents and students face difficulties in easily finding trusted tutors.
-The "Moalemy" project is a simple website that aims to facilitate the search process for private tutors.
+The "UstaazNow" project is a simple website that aims to facilitate the search process for private tutors.

 ## Project Goals
 - Create an easy-to-use platform to display private tutors’ data.